- Free reply within 15 minutes during business hours

 Q. Will the Sanskrit embassy / receiving authority accept your translation?

-Yes — our Sanskrit translations are produced by MFA-accepted translator on our in-house panel and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of Adoption Certificate files every year.
+Yes — our Sanskrit translations are produced by MFA-accepted translator on our in-house panel and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+Adoption Certificate files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. แปลหนังสือรับรองการรับบุตรบุญธรรมเป็นสันสกฤต ราคาเท่าไร?